chrisryan91/JavaScript-Mini-Arcade/README.md

 <img src="assets/images/readme_images/flipped.png">
 </details>

 I consulted Reddit and StackOverflow was shown a method to get the card to flip back correctly.
 It involved injecting html and CSS styling into the index.html with JavaScript using template literals.
-Links are in the acknowledgement section below.
+Links are in the acknowledgment section below.

 Using this method also made it handier for me to let the user choose their own difficulty level.
 By only generating the board after the users choice was inputted, it allowed me to keep the entire game on one html page.